Who is Hearts Aflame for?

 Can I come part time?

 The ten days of Hearts Aflame are designed as a ‘full package’, with each part leading into the next and creating a unique experience of community.
-We encourage everyone to attend the full school.
-However, we’re aware that for some people it’s just not possible, so we do sometimes permit part-timers to join us.
-If you’re unable to attend the full ten days, please contact us to discuss your options.
+We prioritize full time participants due to the high demand for registrations each year.

 Can I have my own room?